Why you can trust The Zebra

 What you pay for homeowners insurance in Reno will depend on the insurance company you get your policy through.
 The most affordable home insurance in Reno is Universal Insurance offering average annual rates at just $537 per year.
 This is considerably cheaper than the city’s average homeowners premium of $937.

-Start your search for a home insurance policy by reviewing the cheapest companies in Reno, Nevada, listed below.
+Start your search for a home insurance policy by reviewing the cheapest home insurance companies in Reno, Nevada, listed below.
+Then, see our guide ranking the best home insurance carriers by customer satisfaction and other factors.

 Not every area of Reno has equal home insurance costs.
-The amount of claims filed in your local area can be a factor in determining the price of your policy.
-Put simply, the location of your home could have a huge impact in what you pay for homeowners coverage.
+The number of claims filed in your local area can be a factor in determining the price of your policy.
+Put simply, the location of your home could have a huge impact on what you pay for homeowners coverage.

 To find the most affordable homeowners coverage in Reno, look no further than 89523.
 In the 89523 area, homeowners policies typically cost just $901 per year — a full $36 less than the Reno average.
 The below table shows the best places to live in Reno if you’re looking for affordable homeowners insurance.